by Simon Lord

-3. You want to be the boss yourself.
-Being the boss means taking responsibility for yourself and for others – not letting others do the work.

 4. You want to take it easy.
 If you buy your own business, you will work harder than you ever have – at least at first.

 5. Someone is offering you this great opportunity.
 If you really want to be self-employed, make sure you choose what you are going to do – don't let someone sell you something.

-7. You've got to do something quickly because you need to earn some money.
-Most businesses do not offer an income for at least several months.
+6. You've got to do something quickly because you need to earn some money.
+Most businesses (franchises included) do not offer an income for at least several months.
 A few will offer a work or income guarantee for a limited period, but there will be conditions attached.
 Read more about guarantees.

-If, after reading the above, you think that franchising really is for you, research the idea further - the article here is a good start.
+If, after reading the above, you think that franchising really is for you, research the idea further - here's a road map to help you get started.

-# Rewrite